w3c/wai-bcase/index.md

 Apple engineers have been innovators in the accessibility space since the inception of the company, both willing to listen and work with outside constituents. [^6] The company also anticipates market direction by integrating disability needs into product development.
 Examples include:

--  <strong>iTunes U:</strong> In the early 2000’s, the 26-campus California State University system was unable to take advantage of Apple’s iTunes U educational program because the application was not fully accessible to blind students.
+-  <strong>iTunes U:</strong> In the early 2000’s, the 26-campus California State University system was unable to take advantage of Apple’s iTunes U educational program because the application was not fully accessible to students who are blind.
 Teachers within the CSU system were prohibited from using it.
 This was resolved by innovation, not litigation, as Apple listened to CSU’s concerns and worked to make iTunes accessible on both the Mac and Windows platforms.
 CSU System was soon able to use the program widely.

--  <strong>VoiceOver on iPhone:</strong> Early in the evolution of the iPhone, Apple began considering the implications that a touchscreen device would have on their blind customers.
+-  <strong>VoiceOver on iPhone:</strong> Early in the evolution of the iPhone, Apple began considering the implications that a touchscreen device would have on their customers who are blind.
 Iterating over several years behind the scenes, the company invested the resources to develop the voice technology that led to VoiceOver, the world’s first gesture-based screen reader.
 Within weeks of launch, Apple received a special commendation from the National Federation of the Blind "For designing the first fully accessible touchscreen interface.” [^7]

 Screen readers on other touch screen devices have now become more prevalent in the industry, and Apple led the charge in striving for inclusion for all.